andikrueger/AzureCP/Update-AzureCP.md

 > If some SharePoint servers do not run SharePoint service "Microsoft SharePoint Foundation Web Application", azurecp.dll must be manually updated in their GAC as [documented here](Install-AzureCP.html).
 > If something goes wrong, [check this page](Fix-setup-issues.html) to fix issues.

-- Update solution

-Run this cmdlet on the server running central administration:
+- Run Update-SPSolution on the server running central administration:

 ```powershell
 # This will start a timer job that will deploy the update on SharePoint servers.
 Central administration will restart during the process